 The spinal cord is responsible for transmitting nerve impulses from the brain to the rest of the body.
 The spine is protected by vertebrae which can become damaged or cracked in the bicycle accident.
 This can be very serious and potentially cause paralysis.
 The extent of the damage will depend on the location of the motorcycle accident injury and whether or not the entire spinal cord suffered damage.

 Motorcycle Accident Injuries Often Result in Traumatic Brain Injury

 Motorcycle and bike accidents will often involve head trauma ranging from mild to severe, all dependent on the nature of the accident.

 Mild traumatic brain injury (TBI) will often refer to injuries in which there has been a loss of consciousness that has lasted a short time.
 It will be unusual for periods of post-traumatic memory loss to last for a period of more than a day.
-It is also possible to sustain traumatic brain injury in which there has been no loss of consciousness, these are often overlooked by a rider.
+But it is possible to sustain traumatic brain injury in which there has been no loss of consciousness.
+And these are often overlooked by a rider.

 Symptoms of brain injuries include: